 Many people who seek out senior living communities do so because they'd rather not live in apartments or housing complexes where the boisterous noise and commotion of children will disturb their peace.
 Others, though, may want the amenities offered by senior living communities, but their circumstances are such that they want (or need) to have minor children living with them or around them.
-Recent trends have shown that grandparents are often the legal guardians of minor children.
+Grandparents are often the legal guardians of minor children.
 Economic circumstances may find senior citizens suddenly playing host to other family members that include minor children.

 It's important to know, therefore, what the legal requirements and restrictions are in housing communities defined as "senior" when it comes to minor children living there.
 Knowing these requirements and restrictions will help you choose a senior community that meets your needs, and it will help you understand your options if you are a senior who is the guardian of a child.